 The new FAQs have been integrated into the previously released COVID-19 FAQ document, found here.

 COVID-19 FAQ from Medicaid.
 Items of particular interest in the updated Medicaid COVID-19 document include teledentistry (page 30), a greatly expanded section on financing flexibilities, including advance and retainer payments (page 40) and information on payment rates and methodologies (starting on page 42).
 Learn more here.

 If you prefer to view a document that has only the new items, rather than the full document, click here.

-New Dental Benefit Guides from the ADA.
-The American Dental Association recently released two new dental benefit guides to address common hurdles anticipated when reopening practices
+Dental Benefit Guides from the ADA.
+The American Dental Association recently released two new dental benefit guides to address common hurdles anticipated when reopening practices.

 - D0XXX antigen testing for a public health related pathogen including coronavirus